Otros Ejercicios

 Can you me?

-he sat high upon an icy mountain top
+Till he sat upon an icy top

 He watched the hawk on a desert updraft slip and slide

-say remain frozen that icy ledge
+Some say they remain frozen upon that icy ledge

 Outlaw Pete!